 Some big themes come up in Federico's work such as injustice, soul sacrifice, addiction and strangelove.
 He see's underground and experimental cinema as a force to be appreciated by a bigger international mainstream audience. ''I like the idea of treating the audience to a chaotic, compelling aesthetic, to scramble their brains.
 I want to show them an uncomfortable time, I feel they can take it.
 They are not as innocent as they look''.

-Loon has a random mix of stoned, catatonic moments, which then switch to wild troubled intimate teenage situations in bedrooms, so their parents cant hear them.
+Loon has a random mix of stoned, catatonic moments, mixed with subliminal Kubrick messages, which then switch to troubled intimate teenage situations in bedrooms, somewhere their parents cant hear them, ''the film is just a glorious unmade bed.''

 Most importantly the film is fun and trashy but intriguing in a deeper way, full of nonlinear narlyness.
 At the centre lies the films Dismaland pop-culture, main character Charlie Sheen is a petty thief, tied in a folie a deux relationship with his sinister older cousin Georgia.
 Suddenly his chaotic life style reaches a climax.